axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

             }
          ..

-         - type ``date``: Mark that the parameter is a date.
+         - type ``date``: The parameter value is a date.
 In the configuration dialog, the user can edit this parameter with a date picker.
 This type only accepts date formats dd.MM.yyyy and MM/dd/yyyy.

          .. code-block:: html